xinleideng/Front-End-Development/README.md

 # Front-End-Development
 Hi, this is my study path to a front-end developer.
-All of these contents are based on Courses from Coursera.
+As I am keeping looking for data science jobs, many jobs need to see my sample code.
+So, I am thinking why not create a place to show them my study path.
+So, here it is.
+I am starting to create a project to show how to be a full stack developer.
+Hence, I will cover different topics including but not limited to Fron-End Development, Back-End Deveopment, Data Science, Machine Learning, Computer Vision, and Natural Language Processing.
+I will keeping updating as long as I can.
+All of these contents are based on what I have learned.
 Hope this will help someone like me become a developer of the future.
+If you like this project, please give me a star so that I can keep me motivated.
+But, if you would like to contribute and want to be a part of this project, please email me at xinlei.deng.apha@gmail.com.

-To begin, click the title of different section.
+To begin the journey of Fron-End development, click the title of different section.
 It will lead you to the notes.

 ## [HTTP](HTTP.md)
 HTTP is a core operational protocol of the world wide web.
 It is what enables your web browser to communicate with a web server that hosts a website.
 HTTP is the communication protocol you use whenever you browse the web.
 HTTP stands for Hypertext Transfer Protocol.
 It is a protocol used for transferring web resources such as HTML documents, images, styles, and other files.